 Do I want my bequest recognised?

 Your bequest is your final gift, so consider how you would like it recognised.
-A gift to St Andrew’s College may memorialise a friend, a former teacher, or the name of the donor.
+A gift to St Andrew’s College may memorialise a friend, a family, a former teacher, or the name of the donor.

 Where does my money go?